smurphy8/herf-time/README.md

 2016-01-21T11:29:05:CST
-λ> (reherfz zt) `add` month 2 :: HerfZonedTime "CST" 2016-03-21T11:29:05:CST λ> (reherfz zt) `add` month 2 :: HerfZonedTime "PST" 2016-03-21T09:29:05:PST
+λ> (reherfz zt) `add` month 2 :: HerfZonedTime "CST" 2016-03-21T11:29:05:CST

+-- What time will it be exactly 3 months from now in California? λ> (reherfz zt) `add` month 2 :: HerfZonedTime "PST" 2016-03-21T09:29:05:PST
 ```